rbind/blog.jemu.name/content/posts/2016/2016-11-05-spring-cleaning-pt2/index.md

 ¯\\\_(ツ)_/¯

-[^1]: Well, there's also my portable TM drive I plug in ocassionally via USB, my [backblaze](https://link.jemu.name/backblaze) and all that jazz.
+[^1]: Well, there's also my portable TM drive I plug in occasionally via USB, my [backblaze](https://link.jemu.name/backblaze) and all that jazz.
-[^2]: A Jail is basically a virtual machine running on the host machine, with it's own IP adress and own packages.
+[^2]: A Jail is basically a virtual machine running on the host machine, with its own IP address and own packages.
 [^3]: To be fair, if I had known back then what I know now, I probably could have saved the database, but oh well.